 Students analyze literary elements and structural features in significant classical, historical, and cultural narrative and expository children's literature from a variety of cultures.
-Students identify themes that evolve out of setting, plot events, characterization, cultural patterns, and symbols found in traditions and mythologies in both written and visual texts.
+Students identify themes that evolve out of the literary elements of setting, plot events, characterization, as well as cultural patterns, and symbols found in traditions and mythologies in both written and visual texts.
 Students analyze plot types, influence of setting, writing style, story structure, author's point of view and perspective in both fiction and non-fiction prose and in illustration.
-They identify and evaluate structural devices such as rhyme, metaphor, alliteration, onomatopoeia, simile, hyperbole, anthropomorphism, and personification in prose and poetry.
+They identify and evaluate structural devices such as rhyme, metaphor, alliteration, onomatopoeia, simile, hyperbole, and personification in prose and poetry.
 They study authors and illustrators and analyze and evaluate the ways in which the written text and illustration function together.